Appointment by phone

 Are the phone numbers and other contact information of the guardians up to date?

 If your child is already a Pikkujätti customer, you can update the contact information included in your child’s information by yourself through the PikkuTiedot service or by calling the Pikkujätti helpdesk at +358 10 380 8000.
-We recommend that new customers book an appointment through our phone service.

 Have you approved the disclosure of patient data?